corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 ### Tasks using the Cordform plug-in

-Run this task to create the following three nodes in the `build/nodes` directory:
+Run this example task to create the following three nodes in the `build/nodes` directory:

 A `Notary` node, which:
 * Provides a validating Notary service.